-Examination of climatic, geomorphic, geologic and biologic natural hazards in the context of sustainable development.
-The level of risk, and vulnerability and adaptation to select hazards are examined at the global, regional and local scale.
-The spatial distribution, severity of hazard impacts and strategies to minimize vulnerability are examined in the context of climate change, sustainable development, public policy and the vulnerability of communities in both less developed countries and more developed countries.
+This subject examines the political ecologies of hazards from a geographical perspective.
+The concepts of risk, vulnerability and adaptation to select hazards are examined at the global, regional and local scale.
+The spatial distribution, severity of hazard impacts and strategies to minimize vulnerability are examined in the context of climate change, sustainable development, public policy and the vulnerability of communities in both developing and developed countries.

 Please Note: If it’s your first time studying a Curtin University subject you’ll need to complete their compulsory ‘Academic Integrity Program’.
 It only takes two hours to complete online, and provides you with vital information about studying with Curtin University.
 The Academic Integrity Program is compulsory, so if it’s not completed your subject grades will be withheld.